Galapagos Diving Vacations

-As a speck in a vast ocean, life is concentrated here as with an oasis in the desert.
+As a speck in a vast ocean, life is concentrated in the Galapagos as with an oasis in the desert.
 You can expect a great number of large pelagics, including vast schools of scalloped hammerhead sharks, manta rays, golden rays and dolphins.
 Whale sharks are also common, as are turtles and tuna.

-It is at Galapagos that you are likely to encounter some creatures that you may not have seen elsewhere, and may never see again.
+It is here that you are likely to encounter some creatures that you may not have seen elsewhere, and may never see again.
 These include Galapagos sharks, sea lions, fur seals, penguins and marine iguanas.

 What is the best way to dive here?